Derrick Rose Looks To Rebound After Disastrous Year With New York Knicks

 Yet, as ESPN’s Ian Begley reported in January, Rose will seek a max deal this summer, which could fall in the range of five years, $150 million.
 It’s possible and likely season-ending surgery and off the court issues lowered Rose’s price tag.
 He faced a civil suit after his ex-girlfriend alleged that he and several friends raped her, and he went missing before a January 10 contest against the New Orleans Pelicans and was subsequently fined.

 “Not even thinking money.
 I’ve got more than enough money saved.
-If I stopped playing basketball now, I’ll be all right,” Rose said to reporters in Utah before the Knicks suffered a 108-101 loss on March 22 (via ESPN).
+If I stopped playing basketball now, I’ll be all right,” Rose said to reporters in Utah before the Knicks suffered a 108-101 loss on March 22 via ESPN.

 “I want to win.
 I want to be happy and feel at peace with myself wherever I’m at.
 But being at the negotiating table, you never know.
 I’m not going to negotiate with people where money is the No. 1 thing I’m asking for.
 I want to win.”

 Win?
 Rose has never been part of a championship team and the Knicks haven’t won a title since 1973 or made the playoffs since 2012-13.
-Additionally, president Jackson is driving superstar Carmelo Anthony out of town and franchise linchpin Kristaps Porzingis –who criticized his on-court chemistry with Rose – is at odds with ownership.
+Additionally, president Jackson is driving superstar Carmelo Anthony out of town and franchise linchpin Kristaps Porzingis – who criticized his on-court chemistry with Rose – is at odds with ownership.

 The Knicks acquired a player who was once the youngest MVP in NBA history.
-Not only did Rose end LeBron James’ two-year stranglehold on the MVP award, he joined elite company, becoming the seventh player in NBA history to average at least 25 points, 7.5 assists and 4.0 rebounds: Michael Jordan, Oscar Robertson, Jerry West, Larry Bird, Dwyane Wade and James being the others, according to the Elias Sports Bureau.
+Not only did Rose end LeBron James’ two-year stranglehold on the MVP award, he joined elite company, becoming the seventh player in NBA history to average at least 25 points, 7.5 assists, and 4.0 rebounds: Michael Jordan, Oscar Robertson, Jerry West, Larry Bird, Dwyane Wade, and James being the others, according to the Elias Sports Bureau.

 Now, almost seven years later, Rose’s MVP season has the appearance of an aberration rather than a perennial output.